 Score Description Discussion 0 No Response The Proposal does not address any component of the requirements or no information was provided.
 1 Strongly Disagree The Proposal only minimally addresses the requirement and is missing components or components were missing.
 2 Disagree The Proposal only minimally addresses the requirement and the Applicant's ability to comply with the requirements or simply has restated the requirements.
 The Proposal is responsive, but does not represent best practices.
-3 Neutral Neutral The Proposal shows an acceptable understanding or experience with the requirement.
+The Proposal shows an acceptable und with the requirement.
+Sufficient detail minimum requirements.
+The Proposal shows an acceptable understanding or experience with the requirement.
 Sufficient detail to be considered meeting minimum requirements.

-The Proposal represents best practices or an

-adequate alternative.

-The Proposal is thorough and complete and

-Agree demonstrates firm understanding of concepts and

-4 requirements.

-Proposal provides a thoughtful and innovative

-response but may be missing components.

-The Proposal has provided an innovative, detailed,

-Strongly Agree and thorough response to the requirements, and

-5 clearly demonstrates a high level of experience with

-or understanding of the requirements.
+The Proposal represents best practices or an adequate alternative.
+4 Agree The Proposal is the understanding of corporate Proposal provides The Proposal is thorough and complete and demonstrates firm understanding of concepts and requirements.
+Proposal provides a thoughtful and innovative response but may be missing components.
+5 Strongly Agree The Proposal has provided an innovative, detailed, and thorough response to the requirements, and clearly demonstrates a high level of experience with or understanding of the requirements.